giusgal/devops-e4l/README.md

 ### 1. Backend

-1. Modify something in the cloned repository and push it to Gitlab (username: `e4lowner`, password: `Verystrongpassword2026`).
+1. Modify something in the local repository and push it to Gitlab (username: `e4lowner`, password: `Verystrongpassword2026`).
 2. Verify that the commit and staging stages complete without problems (assuming that no bugs were introduced in the first place)
 3. Check the container registry and see if the image has been pushed
 4. Access the staging backend on `http://localhost:8084/e4lapi/questionnaire` from your browser (a json page should be returned)